PepoAmbriz/DonkeyTownPepo/docs/README.md

 }
 ```

-To contribute, you are free to create, manage and mantain side branches.
-By the moment direct git pushes to main branch and any forced git push are not allowed, however, you may submit GitHub pull requests and the [maintanance team](Maintenance) will review them and decide whether to merge it or not.
+To contribute, you are free to create, manage and maintain side branches.
+By the moment direct git pushes to main branch and any forced git push are not allowed, however, you may submit GitHub pull requests and the [maintenance team](Maintenance) will review them and decide whether to merge it or not.

-## Installation & Setup
+## Installation & Set-up
-If you haven't installed and set up DonkieTown, visit [the installation page](/docs/INSTALL.md) for directions.
-You must get it donde before using DonkieTown.
+If you have not installed and set up DonkieTown, visit [the installation page](/docs/INSTALL.md) for directions.
+You must get it done before using DonkieTown.
 Once it is done, you may be able to start launching Simulator nodes, Navigation nodes, Localization Nodes, and Vehicular Communication Nodes.

 ## Getting started.
 ### Primary ROS Nodes and ROS Launches
 ROS Nodes are processes capable of subscribing (or listening) and publishing (or talking) to ROS topics while ROS topics are named buses for the broadcasted data.
 ROS launch is a command that launches one or more nodes with both preset configuration and command-line arguments.
-The following ros launches are sufficient to use all DonkieTown functions.
+The following ROS launches are sufficient to use all DonkieTown functions.

 ### ROS nodes and ROS launches